Difficult Run: Drainage basin

 The stream is member to a 57.7- square-mile watershed located in the north-central portion of Fairfax County and drains directly to the Potomac River.
 Along its journey the stream travels over a series of rapids and through numerous rocky beds.
 There are 9 different streams and tributaries that work into or out of the Potomac river.
 They are Captain Hickory Run, Piney Run, Colvin Run, Snakeden Branch, Little Difficult Run, Rocky Run, Angelico Branch, Piney Branch, and Wolftrap Creek.
 The water is crossed by several major highways, including Leesburg Pike, I-66, Route 50, the Dulles Access Road, and by the W&OD Trail.
 The water runs off and forms four man made lakes.
 Lake Anne, Lake Fairfax, Lake Thoreau and Lake Audubon.
 Difficult Run flows through a wide variety of watershed conditions, from forest to urban areas.
 Just before it empties into the Potomac River, it flows through a narrow, cliff-lined valley.
-Difficult Run is the largest watershed in Fairfax County.
+Difficult Run is the largest watershed in Fairfax County, Virginia.